joyent/conch-api/docs/modules/Conch::Controller::User.md

 Updates user attributes.
 System admin only.
 Sends an email to the affected user, unless `?send_mail=0` is included in the query.

-Response uses the UserDetailed json schema.
+Response uses the UserDetailed json schema (or UserError for some error conditions).

 ## list